 Farmers certified under the TAA program are eligible for the same basic reemployment services and training that other Trade-certified customers receive.

-Farmers are not, however, eligible for job search or relocation allowances, weekly Trade Readjustment Allowances (TRA), the Health Coverage Tax Credit, or Alternative Trade Adjustment Assistance/Reemployment Trade Adjustment Assistance
+Farmers are not, however, eligible for job search or relocation allowances, weekly Trade Readjustment Allowances (TRA), the Health Coverage Tax Credit, or Alternative Trade Adjustment Assistance/Reemployment Trade Adjustment Assistance.

 Because farmers are not eligible for TRA, waivers of the training requirement are not appropriate and there is no “Waiver in Training Deadline Date” or “Training Application Deadline Date.”